TamaraJoniec/tech-and-beyond/public/content/blog/html5-page-structure.md

 </html>
 ```

-That’s the backbone of every modern web page.
-It’s clean, it’s tidy, and it sets you up for success.
+That's the backbone of every modern web page.
+It's clean, it's tidy, and it sets you up for success.

 ---